sahinalhas/R4-Tauri/DEVELOPMENT.md

 ## 🏗️ Architecture Overview

-Rehber360 is being migrated from Electron to Tauri for a modern, lightweight desktop application.
-The project uses a Rust workspace structure:
+Rehber360 is a **Tauri-based desktop application** (migrated from Electron).
+The project uses a Rust workspace structure with a hybrid frontend approach:

 ```
 src-tauri/